priyanshusingh92/expense-tracker/README.md

 # expense-tracker
-Tracker app for managing and adding expenses
+Tracker app for managing and adding expenses using React.js